qbnr7/nlstats2/README.md

 | IC / I | Incorrect Call | 0 |
 | NG / G | Non-gradeable | Excluded |
 | W | Waived | Excluded |

+The FLAG column holds the overall crew grade — did the crew collectively handle the penalty correctly?
+The GRADE OFFICIAL column holds the individual breakdown — which officials were involved and how did each perform?
+These two are kept separate in the data so both crew-level and individual analysis is possible.

 ### Official Position Codes